Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

    ![](../media/lab2-image13.png)

 1. Back to **Label policies** blade and notice newly publish label.

+>**Note**: Publishing sensitivity labels is essential for ensuring uniform data protection across the organization.
+By making these labels available to all users, organizations can enforce consistent policies for handling sensitive information.
+This step contributes to a cohesive approach to data security and compliance, as it ensures that established sensitivity labels are effectively communicated and applied throughout the user base.

+### conclusion

+The conclusion emphasizes the importance of publishing sensitivity labels as a critical step in the overall data protection strategy.
+By making labels available to all users, organizations can enforce standardized security measures, fostering a culture of responsible data handling.
+The conclusion also highlights the user's ability to review and confirm the published labels, ensuring the successful implementation of the publishing process.

 ## Review
 In this lab, you have completed: